 As if hurricanes weren’t enough, the conditions that occur during a hurricane season can often produce one or more accompanying tornados.
 Much like hurricanes, the best way to protect your roof against a tornado is to understand and choose the best roofing material and design for your home.

 Roofing Material: What Building Material Should You Use?

 Keep reading to learn more about your options.

-To begin, let’s start with the very best – metal roofing.
-Metal roofs are not only durable but they have also been proven to be capable wind resistance of approximately 140 MPH winds.
-Category 4 hurricanes fall into this range, which means a metal roof is one of your best options for storm protection. metal roofing is, without a doubt, a leading roof type for hurricane prone areas.
+To begin, let’s start with the best: metal roofing.
+Metal roofs are not only durable but they have also been proven to be capable wind resistance of approximately 140 mph winds.
+Category 4 hurricanes fall into this range, which means a metal roof is one of your best options for storm protection. metal roofing is, without a doubt, a leading roof type for hurricane-prone areas.

 There are a few things to consider when it comes to metal roofs design guidelines, including your roof deck, roof slope, and roof shape.
 A metal roof is a structural panel roof system that works best when installed by professionals who understand how to layout the metal roofs panels and how to fasten them together with proper attachments.

 While a metal roof is one of your best options for hurricane protection, the most common reason it fails is improper installation.
 If you’re considering an upgrade, be sure to select a professional roofing contractor that understands your metal roof design and proper installation techniques.

 You may also want to consider where metal roofing is susceptible to damage, like in the case of hail storms.

 Ceramic tile roofing is another popular roof material chosen by homeowners in Florida.
 While not as strong as metal roofing against hurricane wind loads, these roofs can still withstand 100+ mph winds.